pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 throughput on an interface falls outside some specified parameters.

-Each interface is monitored for a failure to start producing data as well as for the circumstance where its data throughput falls below a certain threshold,
+Each interface is monitored for a failure to start producing data as well as for the circumstance where throughput on an established data connection falls below a certain threshold.
-This allows detection of interfaces which fail to operate on start-up as well as interface failures during normal operation.
+This allows detection of interfaces which fail to operate on start-up as well interfaces which fail or lock-up during normal operation.

 When the plugin detects an issue with an interface it responds by writing a message to the server log, issuing a notification, and,